weehowe-z/Simple-Small-C-Compiler/README.md

 ```
 $ lli arth.ll
 ```
-**ATTENSION!!**  As llvm IR syntax rules changes with version.
-My code generation is based on **llvm 3.5!!**.
+**ATTENSION!**  As llvm IR syntax rules changes with version.
+My code generation is based on **llvm 3.5**.
 I've test that **llvm-3.7** or higher does not support the current IR code.
 Thus,  you may need to run:
 ```
 $ lli-3.5 arth.ll
 ```

 ### 2.Run test manually

 ```